samuelson65/MPI/README.md

         for feature_idx, operator, value in rule['conditions']:
             translated_conditions.append(interpret_condition_for_concept(feature_idx, operator, value, feature_names, original_categorical_features_list))

-        # Basic concept string
         concept_str = f"If " + " AND ".join(translated_conditions) + ", then it is a **HIGH LIKELIHOOD of Overpayment**."

-        # Add context about samples and purity
         concept_str += f" (Covers {rule['overpayment_samples']} 'Overpayment' cases out of {rule['total_samples_at_leaf']} total cases at this rule's leaf; Purity: {rule['purity']:.1%})"

         concepts.append({